tensorflow/docs/site/en/install/gpu.md

 [software requirements](#software_requirements) listed above.
 Read the [CUDA® install guide for Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/){:.external}.

-Make sure the installed NVIDIA software packages match the ones listed above.
+Make sure the installed NVIDIA software packages match the versions listed above.
 In particular, TensorFlow will not load without the `cuDNN64_7.dll` file.
 To use a different version, see the [Windows build from source](./source_windows.md) guide.